Navid200/xDrip/docs/Nightscout/HerokuGone.md

 Replace \<PASSWORD\> with your Atlas database admin password, which excludes special characters.
 Replace \<DATABASE\> with the user name you copied from the Atlas database access page.
 Enter.

-Wait for the export process to compete.
+Wait for the export process to complete.
 It could take a few minutes.
 Now, enter the following in the terminal replacing U? with the user name you copied from the Atlas database access page.

 <mark style="background-color: #eFdFef">mongorestore -d Nightscout ./dump/U? </mark>